vishnun/PhantomCss/README.md

 	screenshotRoot: './screenshots',

 	/*
 		By default, failure images are put in the './failures' folder.
-If failedComparisonsRoot is set to false a seperate folder will not be created but failure images can still be found alongside the original and new images.
+If failedComparisonsRoot is set to false a separate folder will not be created but failure images can still be found alongside the original and new images.
 	*/
 	failedComparisonsRoot: './failures',